 CAUTION: The tongue weight should he approximately 10% of the trailer's total weight, but MUST NOT EXCEEDS 1,000 lbs.
 And, under no condition should it exceed the hitch rating.
-Your hitch installer should provide your hitch rating information to you.
+Your hitch rating information should be provided to you by your hitch installer.